USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch05_sys_req.md

 bldit.cctm |& tee build.cctm.log
 ```

-Although not used for the installation test simulation, the programs JPROC and PROCAN can also be compiled using Bldmake.
+Although not used for the installation test simulation, the program PROCAN can also be compiled using Bldmake.
 The programs CHEMMECH and CALMAP are also not needed for the test simulation but can be compiled using Makefiles.

 ### Running the CMAQ Installation Test Simulation